gher-uliege/DINCAE/README.md

 ```
 ## Reducing GPU memory

-Convolutional layers can require "a lot" of GPU memory.
+Convolutional neural networks can require "a lot" of GPU memory.
 These parameters can affect GPU memory utilisation:

 * reduce the mini-batch size
 * use fewer layers (e.g. `enc_nfilter_internal` = [16,24,36] or [16,24])